JujuAdams/ScribbleJunior/2.0/Config-Macros.md

 *Typical value:* `true`

-Whether to reset draw state after Scribblejr calls.
+Whether to reset draw state after ScribbleJr calls.
 This slighly impacts performance for the worse but it is very convenient.

 &nbsp;